johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 .. note::

-    A cell cannot be both a link source and a destination at the same time, so you cannot create things like chain-linked teleport cells or multi-level staircases.
-Furthermore, with the exception of multiple teleport sources linking to the same destination, links can only be created between exactly two cells.
+    A cell cannot be both a link source and a destination simulateneously, so you cannot create things like chain-linked teleport cells or multi-level staircases.
+Furthermore, except for multiple teleport sources linking to the same destination, links can only be created between precisely two cells.

-    All these constraints are enforced at link creation time: if either the source or the destination cell is already part of a link, those links will be severed before creating the new one.
-Teleport destination is the only cell type that will preserve the links to its previous source cells when being linked to a new teleport source.
+    All these constraints are enforced at link creation time: if the source or the destination cell is already part of a link, those links will be severed before creating a new one.
+The teleport destination is the only cell type that will preserve the links to its previous source cells when being linked to a new teleport source.